-Safety is always the priority; however, the toll will likely take years to understand in terms of the impact of restricted visitation on the mental and physical wellbeing of senior living residents.
-Constant changes in guidelines from surfaces to visitation, screening and wearing masks has been challenging for residents, families and staff.
-The operators tasked with managing through the maze have been stressed, but community leaders have risen to the occasion and demonstrated a deep commitment to serving, learning, and protecting residents and associates while still delivering on the promise to understand, act, improve and be generous in spirit.
+Safety is always the priority.
+However, the toll will likely take years to understand in terms of the impact of restricted visitation on the mental and physical well-being of senior living residents.
+Constant changes in guidelines from surfaces to visitation, screening, and wearing masks have been challenging for residents, families, and staff.
+The operators tasked with managing through the maze have been stressed, but community leaders have risen to the occasion.
+They have demonstrated a deep commitment to serving, learning, and protecting residents and associates while still delivering on the promise to understand, act, improve, and be generous in spirit.

 This experience has highlighted the value of essential workers and appreciation for simplicities like toilet paper or disinfectant wipes among other items.
-For most of us, missing a hair appointment was inconvenient, but many seniors consider their weekly hair appointment vital.
+For most of us, missing a hair appointment is inconvenient, but many seniors consider their weekly hair appointment vital.
 Most communities outsource salon services, so appointments are prohibited.
-But Inspired Living Ivy Ridge’s Resident Programming Director, Sherri D., is a licensed beautician and did not miss a beat, carefully grooming residents and providing them (now) luxuries of a refreshing cut and style and a sense of normalcy.
+But Inspired Living Ivy Ridge’s Resident Programming Director, Sherri D., is a licensed beautician and did not miss a beat.
+She carefully groomed residents and provided them (now) luxuries of a refreshing cut and style and a sense of normalcy.